nathanael-fijalkow/games_book/_sources/5_MDP/notations.md

 The problems pertaining to the existence of almost-surely or positively winning strategy are often called **qualitative problems** in the MDP literature, while the notion **quantitative problems** covers the general notion of optimizing the expectation of some random variable.
 We do not use such a nomenclature here so as to avoid confusion with qualitative vs. quantitative objectives as defined in Chapter {ref}`1-chap:introduction`.
 Instead, we will refer directly to, e.g. almost-sure reachability while using the term optimal reachability to refer to the expectation-maximization problem.

+%

+%An algorithm which takes MDPs as inputs is said to run in **strongly polynomial time** if the number of arithmetic

+%of vertices, edges, and actions (but independent of the bit size of the

+%\end{definition}

+%